heltonsaulo/heltonsaulo.github.io/_pages/cv.md

   58. [Bayesian inference for the Birnbaum-Saunders autoregressive conditional duration model with application to high-frequency financial data](https://doi.org/10.1080/23737484.2021.1874571).
 Jointly with F. Nascimento and J. Leao. **Communications in Statistics - Case Studies and Data Analysis**, 7, 215-228, 2021.
   59. [Modeling mortality based on pollution and temperature using a new Birnbaum–Saunders autoregressive moving average structure with regressors and related-sensors data](https://doi.org/10.3390/s21196518).
 Jointly with R. Vila, R. Souza, V. Leiva and R. G. Aykroyd. **Sensors**, 21, 6518, 2021.
   60. [Bayesian inference for the log-symmetric autoregressive conditional duration model](https://www.scielo.br/j/aabc/a/kNvzhsvKhy7MDGMYfvJJFVG/?format=pdf&lang=en).
 Jointly with J. Leao, R. Paixão and T. Leao. **Annals of the Brazilian Academy of Sciences**, 93, e20190301, 2021.
   61. [Effect of education and multimorbidity on mortality among older adults: findings from the health, well-being and ageing cohort study (SABE)](https://doi.org/10.1016/j.puhe.2021.10.001).
-Jointly with G. M. Bernardes, J. L. F. Santos, D. D. Da Cruz Teixeira, Y. A. De Oliveira Duarte, and F. B. Andrade. **Publich Health**, 201, 69-74, 2021.
+Jointly with G. M. Bernardes, J. L. F. Santos, D. D. Da Cruz Teixeira, Y. A. De Oliveira Duarte, and F. B. Andrade. **Public Health**, 201, 69-74, 2021.
   62. [A new quantile regression model and its diagnostic analytics for a Weibull distributed response with applications](https://doi.org/10.3390/math9212768).
 Jointly with L. Sanchez, V. Leiva, C. Marchant and J. M. Sarabia. **Mathematics**, 9, 2768, 2021.
   63. [On some properties of the bimodal normal distribution and its bivariate version](https://soche.cl/chjs/volumes/12/ChJS-12-02-01.pdf).
 Jointly with R. Vila and J. Roldan. **Chilean Journal of Statistics**, 12, 125-144, 2021.
   64. [Desenho contratual de parcerias público-privadas para hospitais: algumas notas teóricas](https://portalrevistas.ucb.br/index.php/EALR/article/view/9442).
 Jointly with R. N. Fernandez and A. Carraro. **Economic Analysis of Law Review**, 12, 200-2018, 2021.